Portugal overcomes Ronaldo’s absence, beats Azerbaijan 3-0

 Winless Azerbaijan stayed in last place in the group with one point from five matches.
 It hosts Ireland in the next round in October.

 Serbia will next visit Luxembourg, which is also Portugal’s next opponent.
+Luxembourg is third in the group with six points from four matches.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports